-Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you.
+Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you.
 Learn More >

-The Problem, Reaction, Solution
+Fair Trade Movement: The Problem, Reaction, Solution

 The supply levels of coffee versus the demand typically determine the price.
 If the supply is more than the demand, the price tends to reduce.

 On the other hand, when there is a short supply, and the demand exceeds supply, the price generally goes up as consumers are prepared to pay more for it.

 The problem is that large buyers can use their purchasing power to push prices lower when the supply becomes too high.

 As you can imagine, this can directly affect the coffee farmer as a reduction in price can seriously affect the livelihoods of small farming communities.